Skip to content

 About our team

-The team behind the Real Care Deal is a partnership between Norfolk Council and Co-production specialists Curators of Change.
+The team behind the Real Care Deal is a partnership between Norfolk Council, the Norfolk and Waveney Integrated Care Board and Co-production specialists Curators of Change.
 They have been working together since 2022 to create an ethical framework that truly serves the community and improves the day to day lives of the most vulnerable.

 Curators of Change